firooziemad/computer-structure-lab/README.md

   Hardware implementation of an 8-bit serial multiplier using Verilog.

 - **IEEE-754 Floating-Point Adder**
-  Single-precision floating-point adder based on IEEE-754 standard using Verilog .
+  Single-precision floating-point adder based on IEEE-754 standard using Verilog.

+  ✅ Simulated and **implemented on Zynq-7000 FPGA**.

 - **Single-Cycle MIPS Processor**
   Implementation of a single-cycle MIPS processor in verilog supporting some R-format and I-format instructions.

   ✅ Simulated and **implemented on Zynq-7000 FPGA**.

 - **Multi-Cycle MIPS Processor**